2ta/telegram-reminder-gemini/DEPLOYMENT.md

 # Deployment Guide for Render.com

-This guide will help you deploy your Telegram Reminder Bot on Render.com.
+This guide will help you deploy your Telegram Reminder Bot on Render.com using the free tier.

 ## Prerequisites